ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ![Siemens Example](../Ad05/Images/SiemensEx5.jpg)

-Figuur 1214 : basic settings compact PID controller in TIA Portal If you opt for a peripheral input, you can convert it to the correct measuring range using the screen *“Process value settings”*.
+If you opt for a peripheral input, you can convert it to the correct measuring range using the screen *“Process value settings”*.

 ![Siemens Example](../Ad05/Images/SiemensEx6.jpg)

-Figuur 1215 : Normalising of a peripheral input with a compact PID controller in TIA Portal

 The P, I and D action can be set via the screen *“PID Parameters”*.
 Notice that the different actions cannot be selected individually.
 One can only